 Mind over matter.

-On paper, Day 44 was super simple; an easy 11.34 kilometres on a postcard-perfect day lay between me and Rossiters Hut.
+On paper, Day 44 was super simple – a short 11.34 kilometres on a postcard-perfect day lay between me and Rossiters Hut.
 However, the straightforward path included one mental hurdle that I had yet encountered on the Heysen Trail.
 For the first time since beginning my adventure, I’d have to pluck myself from the irresistible comforts of home.
 I didn’t know how I would react.
 Fortunately, one final heart-warming farewell eased my Barossa departure.

 Daily Diary – Day 44